snowdj/bradonomics.github.io/_pages/brown-autobiography.md

 [Gary Cziko](http://faculty.education.illinois.edu/g-cziko/). [_The Things We Do_](http://www.amazon.com/dp/0262032775/?tag=bnomics-20) (2000).
 The MIT Press, Cambridge, Mass.

-## Introduction
+## Introduction {#introduction}

-_In the beginning God created language.
-He then proceeded to create the universe in its image._
+*In the beginning God created language.
+He then proceeded to create the universe in its image.*

 Most people wouldn't want to go so far as to actually state it like this, but don't we all sometimes behave as if it's true?
 Don't we sometimes think of language as basic?
 Isn't this what we're doing, for example, when we ask the question "What is consciousness?"
 Your reaction might be, "No, I'm not asking about the 'word', I'm asking about the 'meaning' behind it."
 To which I then ask, "Behind what?"
 Think about it.